Dominique Barbéris: University professor

-Leading the Sorbonne University novel writing workshops, she published with the cultural service, at Éditions Sillage, 14 opus of Prose en Sorbonne, Writing workshops by Dominique Barbéris, corresponding, each year, to the best texts produced by her students.
+Leading the Sorbonne University novel writing workshops, Barberis published with the support of the cultural service at Éditions Sillage, 14 opuses of Prose en Sorbonne, Writing workshops by Dominique Barbéris, corresponding to the best texts produced by her students each year.

-Member of the reading committee of the Book review Europe, she has published numerous critical articles, literary studies (including a style study devoted to the Nobel prize writer Annie Ernaux) and prefaces in French at Editions Gallimard (including three recent ones devoted to classics of English literature: Emma by Jane Austen, A Christmas Carol by Charles Dickens and Jane Eyre by Charlotte Brontë).
+A member of the reading committee of the Book review Europe, she has published numerous critical articles, literary studies (including a style study devoted to the Nobel prize writer Annie Ernaux) and prefaces in French at Editions Gallimard (including three recent ones devoted to classics of English literature: Emma by Jane Austen, A Christmas Carol by Charles Dickens and Jane Eyre by Charlotte Brontë).

-Knight of the Legion of Honor in 2008.
+Barberis was awarded Knight of the Legion of Honor in 2008.